cpmpercussion/ozchi-2022-miniconf/help.md

 The OzCHI activities happen at the Shine Dome and the ANU, there are many accomodation options available in the Canberra City area that would be walking distance from the venues.

+#### Accommodation and Sustainability

+Here is a list of accommodation options aligning to our [low carbon goal](https://services.anu.edu.au/files/guidance/ANU_Low_carbon_events_guide.pdf), which you may consider while making bookings.

+- [One of a Kind](https://www.oneofakindapartments.com.au/eco-mission) (public transport: bus/tram to ANU campus about 15-20 mins)
+- [Ovolo Nishi](https://www.greengetaways.com.au/property/ovolo-nishi/) (walking distance to ANU campus)

+- [Novotel Canberra](https://novotelcanberra.com.au/Novotel-Canberra/Sustainability/) and [Peppers Gallery](https://www.peppers.com.au/gallery/) both addressed on the website, but did not provide detailed information in terms of sustainability.

 ## Accessibility

 The accessibility information is frequently updated with reference to [CHI2023 accessibility requirements](https://chi2023.acm.org/for-attendees/chi2023-accessibility-faq/).
 Please email yichen.wang@anu.edu.au if you have any accessibility enquires about attending OzCHI2022.